railsgirls/guides.railsgirls.com/_pages/install/macos.md

 ### _3a5._ Build Ruby with rbenv:

-You can find the newest version of Ruby with the command "rbenv install -l".
+Install Ruby with the next command:

 {% highlight sh %}
 rbenv install 3.1.3